 The choir has frescoes from the sixteenth century by Piermatteo Gigli, a local painter of little fame and talent.
 He painted a Madonna and Child with two angels and a plethora of saints.
 On the left are Saint Joseph and three Saints named John: a scantily clad Saint John the Baptist, the legendary bishop John of Spoleto and one of the two brothers named John.
 On the right are Saint Mary Magdalene with a jar of ointment, Saint Jerome with lion, Saint Antonius of Padova and Saint Paul, the other brother.
 In the centre, below the Madonna and Child, we see Christ rising from his tomb and elements of his Passion, the spear and the cross.
 The vault has frescoes of the four Evangelists.

 The right wall has many (fragments of) frescoes of saints.
-One of the most interesting features Saint Michael the Archangel, Saint Margareth of Antioch and Saint Thaddeus.
+One of the most interesting features Saint Michael the Archangel, Saint Margareth of Antioch and Saint Thaddeus (see below).
 It is attributed to a follower of the aforementioned Alberto Sozio, so it was probably executed in the late twelfth or early thirteenth century.
-A fresco in the corner seems to depict a Nativity scene.
+A fresco in the corner seems to depict a Nativity scene (see the last image in this post).
 Although it is damaged, we still clearly see a swaddled child in a feeding trough, the ox and the donkey, the Virgin Mary and Saint Joseph.

 A visit of the Santi Giovanni e Paolo is highly recommended, if only because of the Thomas Becket fresco.
 So if you happen to be in the vicinity on a Saturday, do not hesitate!